1n4r1/1n4r1.github.io/_posts/2019-12-17-Shepherd-docker-setup.md

 2. focuses on the vulnerability of web application "spec". not like ordinary XSS, SQLi and so on.
 3. more focused on learning local proxy(like Burp Suite), request validation

-We have several ways to set up this platform but this time Docker compose was used.
+We have several ways to set up this platform but this time Docker compose was used.<br>
+This is a personal memo for the setup procedure.

 # Environment
 * OS: Kali linux 2019.4